<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=118821590194430&amp;ev=PageView&amp;noscript=1">

 Espresso Martini

 Considered the reigning champion of culturally significant cocktails, the espresso martini maintains its grip on cocktail menus around the world.
-It’s not just “the drink for the fashion and art crowd” anymore, the Grey Goose suite at this year’s U.S. Open is serving them with a pinch of salt to spectators who watched Serena Williams' prodigious last dance.
+It’s not just “the drink for the fashion and art crowd” anymore, it’s just about everywhere you look.
+If this Overheard NY account is true, then there’s your proof.

 Rum Punch

-It’s the tail-end of summer.
+It’s the thick of summer.
 Why not a rum punch?
 Few drinks are as refreshing after all.
-Although seasonal, this cocktail maintains its popularity due to its simplicity and delicious nature, and as our collective craving for all things frozen grows, it’s one that truly turns heads in barrooms, especially with a bouquet of fruit garnishes.
+Although seasonal, this cocktail maintains its popularity due to its simplicity and delicious nature.
+As our collective craving for all things frozen grows, it’s one that truly turns heads in barrooms, especially with a bouquet of fruit garnishes.

 Mojito

 Rum, mint, sugar, lime and club soda.
 Refreshing and quaffable.
 The Mojito lives on after hundreds of years in service.
 And with more interesting rum and rhums on the market, the drink is more versatile than ever.
-It’s no wonder so many are searching for new and unique recipes online.
+No wonder so many are searching for new and unique recipes online.

 Mai Tai

-After two-plus years of the pandemic, we’re thirsty for travel — whether in the literal sense or metaphorically.
+After a global pandemic, we’re thirsty for travel — whether in the literal sense or metaphorically.
 Tiki bars exist to transport us to another place and time and the Mai Tai is the quintessential tiki drink.
 It’s endured all these decades for its ability to wash away all troubles with a hefty mix of rum(s), curaçao, orgeat and lime juice.
 It’s the right drink for right now.

 Jungle Bird